TannaciousXP/sendEmail/README.md

   "user": "no OAuth2",
   "pass": "no OAuth2",
   "clientId": "with OAuth2",
-  "clientSecret": "with OAuth",
+  "clientSecret": "with OAuth2",
-  "refreshToken": "with OAuth"
+  "refreshToken": "with OAuth2"
 }
 ```